 Your doctor is likely to want to review your child, after an interval has passed, to see whether things are settling down and to make sure that things aren't changing and that your child - even if they still have some symptoms of RAP - is feeling better.

 How will my child's recurrent abdominal pain be investigated?

-Most children with recurrent abdominal pain (RAP) do not need investigations, because their symptoms and examination findings point so strongly to one of the common patterns of RAP.
-However, because coeliac disease and giardia infection are both common possibilities which are easily ruled out (and which mimic IBS), these basic tests are commonly offered:
+Most children with RAP do not need investigations, because their symptoms and examination findings point so strongly to one of the common patterns of RAP.
+However, because coeliac disease and infection with giardia are both common possibilities which are easily ruled out (and which mimic IBS), these basic tests are commonly offered:

 - Blood tests: these can look for conditions such as coeliac disease and inflammatory bowel disorders, for anaemia and for general inflammation.
 In the UK doctors generally test anyone with repeated abdominal pain for coeliac disease, as it is fairly common.
 If your doctor did not mention it, it may mean your child has been tested before - but ask them.

 - Urine tests: to rule out infection.

 - Stool examination: to rule out giardia and other infections and to look for blood.